textX/Arpeggio/docs/handling_errors.md

 ```

 Arpeggio is a backtracking parser, which means that it will go back and try
-another alternatives when the match does not succeeds but it will nevertheless
+another alternatives when the match does not succeeds.
+Nevertheless, it will
 report the furthest place in the input where it failed.
-Currently Arpeggio will
+Arpeggio will
-report the first rule it tried at that location.
-Future versions could keep the
-list of all rules that was tried at reported location.
+report all `Match` rules that failed at that position.